-You can get married or enter into a Civil Partnership in York if you're:
+You can get married or enter into a civil partnership in York if you're:

-- 16 or over
+- aged 16 years, or older

 - not closely related

 You need permission from your parents or guardians if you're under 18.

 From December 2019 civil partnerships are being extended to opposite sex couples.